AAII-DeSI/transfer-learning-el3518/TNNLS-2021-MSCLDA/README.md

 ## Overview
 ![Framework](https://github.com/AAII-DeSI/transfer-learning-el3518/blob/main/TNNLS-2021-MSCLDA/image/flowchart.jpg)

+## Setup
+Ensure that you have Python 3.7.4 and PyTorch 1.1.0

+## Dataset
+You can find the datasets [here](https://github.com/jindongwang/transferlearning/tree/master/data).

+## Usage

 Run "offh.py" for dataset OfficeHome, "off31.py" for dataset Office-31.

-You can find the datasets [here](https://github.com/jindongwang/transferlearning/tree/master/data).
+## Results

 Please consider cite if you find this helpful.